Pawsanie/Novelist/README.md

 The **SoundDirector** class is responsible for working with sound.<br>
 Inside, it works with three audio channels responsible for character speech, music and sound effects.<br>
 All sounds and music files **must be** in **MP3** format.<br>
-You can read more about installing audio tracks to game scenes in paragraph **"Settings of scenes"**.<br>
+You can read more about installing audio tracks to game scenes in paragraph «[Settings of scenes](#Settings-of-scenes)».<br>

 Your sound files should be located in their appropriate directories.<br>
 However, there is a condition if you have multiple voice covers.<br>